cube-drone/vagrant_presentation/README.md

 Fourth Job
 ----------
-In my fourth job out of university - you'll notice I'm doing this out of chronological order, it's in service of a point - every developer just used the built-in development environment in Visual Studio - the mock IIS server, in-memory database, and a series of C# libraries downloaded from a central repository - around the office there was sort of an oral tradition about how
+In my fourth job out of university every developer just used the built-in development environment in Visual Studio - the mock IIS server, in-memory database, and a series of C# libraries downloaded from a central repository - around the office there was sort of an oral tradition about how